 Those circumstances involve gangster Jamal Manning (Brian Tyree Henry), who arrives demanding compensation from Veronica for the loot Harry stole from him before his untimely demise.
 Using Harry’s crime journal as leverage, Veronica recruits Debicki’s Alice and Rodriguez’s Linda to help her hit the next target on Harry’s list, which should net them enough to pay back Manning and then some.

 This would more than enough material for a cracking heist flick, but McQueen elevates it with the political element that Manning – who is running for District Alderman – brings with him.
 Opposing Jack Mulligan (Colin Farrell), the anointed son of incumbent Alderman Tom Mulligan (Robert Duvall), it’s here that McQueen capitalises on the David Simon-esque racial politics.

 In one astonishing shot, Mulligan the younger bickers with his aide about the city’s black people “killing each other”.
 As they enter Mulligan’s car, the camera stays outside, sitting at the front of the vehicle.
-As they move down the street, the camera pans from the dilapidated projects and across the windshield, briefly revealing that Mulligan’s driver is black, before completed its maneuver to settle at the left side of the car, revealing Mulligan’s enormous family home.
+As they move down the street, the camera pans from the dilapidated projects and across the windshield, briefly revealing that Mulligan’s driver is black, before completing its maneuver to settle at the left side of the car, revealing Mulligan’s enormous family home.
 In a single shot, McQueen distills the essence of the film’s political underpinnings, a thesis that culminates in the brief, thrilling heist sequence and a rousing conclusion.